TostySSB/psychgh/docs/developer.md

 To build PsychGH, use the command `npm run build` from within both the root and the client directory.
 This builds the app and places the production ready code into the `build` folder it creates inside the project.
 This command builds optimized and minified javascript that is ready to be deployed to the live site.

+## How to change the contact information

+Navigate to client/src/components/layout, and open `Landing.js`.
+Then proceed to replace the default contact information with your own: `For assistance, please contact us at: tempEmailName@gmail.com`

+This is especially `important` as practitioner verification is not handled by this application, and so will be done by those managing the Database to give the user `practitioner privilages`.

 ## Acessing Bug Reports